DO NOT attach or mount anything on your roof haphazardly!

 Basketball hoops are much better being on its standard pole or mount it on a high wall.

-If you need help or information on the proper mounting of any item to your roof please give PCS Roofing a call or email.
+If you need help or information on the proper mounting of any item to your roof please contact PCS Roofing.

-Avoid attaching Christmas lights outside with screws, nails or a staple gun, directly into your roof surface, as this will cause leaks.
-The direct contact can puncture your roof surface (especially shingles and flat roofs), which can allow moisture to seep in and damage the roof.
+Avoid attaching Christmas lights outside with screws, nails or a staple gun,.
+Doing this directly into your roof surface, as this will cause leaks.
+The direct contact can puncture your roof surface (especially shingles and flat roofs), which can allow moisture to seep in.
 After all, the last thing you want is a leaking roof during the holidays.
 Please be careful and if you need any advice please contact PCS.

 Nothing to worry about when Santa lands his sleigh on your roof.
 Santa’s sleigh hovers about 2-3 inches from your roof surface.
 Santa does not want to ruin everyones Christmas morning with a leaky roof!